8go/matrix-commander/README.md

                         newlines.
 Then with --split set to "\n\n\n" each article will be printed in a separate message.
 By default, i.e. if not set, no messages will be split.
-  -j CONFIG, --config CONFIG
+  --config CONFIG       Location of a config file.
+By default, no config file
-                        Location of a config file.
-By default, no config file is used.
+                        is used.
 If this option is provided, the provided file name will be used to read configuration from.
+Not implemented.
   --proxy PROXY         Optionally specify a proxy for connectivity.
 By
                         default, i.e. if this option is not set, no proxy is used.
 If this option is used a proxy URL must be